CRFCSDAU/EH6126_data_analysis_tutorials/Linear_models/Linear_models.md

 ## 2 Arm C (HD)  50.2  9.56
 ```

-So we can see that the difference in means is about 4 percentage points (the unit of measurement for glvef is "percentage points" - please note how that's very different from saying that the difference in mean values was 5 percent).
+So we can see that the difference in means is about 4 percentage points (note that the unit of measurement for GLVEF is "percentage points" - that's very different from saying that the difference in mean values was 5 percent, which would reflect a relative difference, i.e. a **5%** reduction in 50 would be 47.5, which is a difference of **2.5 percentage points**).
 We can also see that the SD was larger as well, reflecting the increased spread of the data around the mean, which was evident in the plots above.

 # The t-test

 Now we want to use a statistical test to help use understand how to interpret this difference in mean outcome.
 Remember that the entire study was set up in such a way that we can interpret this between-arm difference in means as the causal effect of the treatment with respect to the outcome. **But**...this is still just an **estimate** of that causal effect in a sample of observations, and because of sampling error, we should expect some error (or noise) in that estimate.
 A frequentist statistical test, like the t-test, is just asking, "Assuming there was no effect of this treatment, how often would I expect to see an effect like the one I actually saw just because of sampling error?"
 Despite what others may argue, this is a very reasonable question to ask, and one very important way to help us stop from fooling ourselves.

 Here is what a t-test looks like in R:

 ```r
   our_t_test <- t.test(eos_glvef ~ arm, data = data_2)